crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/datatypes/DvText.rst

 .. java:type:: public class DvText extends EhrDatatype

-   This class represents a DV_CODED_TEXT item, according to the definition provided by the OpenEHR Data Type Information Model
+   This class represents a DV_TEXT item, according to the definition provided by the OpenEHR Data Type Information Model

 Constructors
 ------------